GraniteWMS/GraniteDocs/docs/integration/integration-evo.md

 # Evolution

+This document contains all of the information needed to set up and configure integration with Evolution.
+There are two parts to the complete integration solution:

+The [SDK Provider](#sdk-provider) is used by the Integration Service to map transactions performed in Granite to the relevant format for Evolution.

+The [integration jobs](#integration-jobs) are used by the [Scheduler](../scheduler/manual.md) to pull Evolution's documents, item codes, and trading partners into Granite.

 ## SDK Provider

+The Evolution SDK provider is responsible for mapping Granite transactions to the relevant format for posting to Evolution.
+It makes use of the Evolution SDK in order to post.

 ### Setup

 1. Check the version of the Evolution SDK that is currently installed on the server.
 The SDK is usually found at `C:\Program Files (x86)\Sage Evolution`.
 Take note of the first two numbers of `Pastel.Evolution.dll` file version.

+    **`Take Note`** If the SDK is not yet installed, please engage with the client's Evolution consultant - the SDK is required for Granite integration.

 2. In the `Providers\Evo` folder, find the `EvoX.Y` folder matching the installed SDK version. `X.Y` must match the first two numbers of the installed SDK version.
 For example, if the installed SDK version is 7.20.0.14, you will take the files from the Evo7.20 folder